floroz/learn-german/adjective-endings.md

 ---

-## 2. Adjective Endings with Indefinite Articles (Mixed Declension)
+## 2. Adjektivendungen mit unbestimmten Artikeln (Adjective Endings with Indefinite Articles - Mixed Declension)
 When an adjective follows an indefinite article (ein, eine, einen, einem, etc.) or a possessive pronoun (mein, dein, etc.), the article provides less information about gender/case, so the adjective ending is "stronger" to compensate.

 ### Nominative Case